jimsparkman/vs-code-tasks/README.md

 #Build Task Add-ons for Visual Studio Code

-Misc. build tasks for the VS Code Editor
+Misc. build tasks for the VS Code Editor.
+Syntax errors will be identified by Visual Studio's trademark red squiggly underlines and in the error listing (OSX: Cmd+Shift+M), in addition to the status bar.

 Installation: